 Plug any electrical equipment that you unplugged before.

 Just some notes:

-Siphon-Use a gravel cleaning siphon whenever you do a water change to remove all the trapped particulate from the gravel and also remove dissolved pollutants.
+Siphon-Use a gravel cleaning siphon whenever you do a water change to remove all the trapped particulate from the gravel and dissolved pollutants.

--Although I love to use the auto-filling siphons and so far I have not had any problems, be aware that adding untreated tap water into your tank can lead to disaster.
-You might prefer to precondition the water before adding it to your system.
+- Although I love to use the auto-filling siphons and so far I have not had any problems, be aware that adding untreated tap water into your tank can lead to disaster.
+You should precondition the water before adding it to your system.

--Always allow your tap water to run at least five minutes before using it.
-This will help decrease the dissolved heavy metal content.
+- Always allow your tap water to run for at least five minutes before using it.
+This will help decrease the dissolved